-The disclosure in this AIF of scientific or technical information for the Church Rock Uranium Project (as hereinafter defined), the Crownpoint Uranium Project (as hereinafter defined), the Westmoreland Uranium Project (as hereinafter defined) and the La Jara Mesa Uranium Project (as hereinafter defined) is based on the technical reports described below under "Documents Incorporated By Reference" which were prepared in accordance with National Instrument 43-101 - Standards for Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101"), by or under the supervision of "qualified persons" as defined under NI 43-101 ("Qualified Person").
+The disclosure in this AIF of scientific or technical information for the Churchrock Uranium Project (as hereinafter defined), the Crownpoint Uranium Project (as hereinsafter defined), the Westmoreland Uranium Project (as hereinafter defined) and the La Jara Mesa Uranium Project (as hereinafter defined) is based on the technical reports described below under "Documents Incorporated By Reference" which were prepared in accordance with National Instrument 43-101 - Standards for Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101"), by or under the supervision of "qualified persons" as defined under NI 43-101 ("Qualified Person").

-Information in this AIF that relates to exploration results, mineral resources or ore reserves has been reviewed and approved by Mr. Bryn Jones, a Qualified Person as defined under NI 43-101 and JORC.
-Mr. Bryn Jones is a Fellow of the Australasian Institute of Mining and Metallurgy.
-Mr. Jones is the Chief Operating Officer of the Company, and has sufficient experience which is relevant to the style of mineralization and type of deposit under consideration and to the activity he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves of the Australasian Joint Ore Reserves Committee ("JORC").
-Mr. Jones consents to the inclusion in this AIF of the matters based on his information in the form and context in which it appears.
-The information that relates to the reporting of historical or foreign estimates is provided under the Australian Securities Exchange (the "ASX") listing rules 5.12.2 to 5.12.7 and is an accurate representation of the data and studies available to Mr. Jones.
+Information in this AIF that relates to exploration results, mineral resources or ore reserves has been reviewed and approved by Mr. Robert Sowerby, a Qualified Person as defined under NI 43-101 and JORC.
+Mr. Sowerby is a Member of the Australian Institute of Geoscientists.
+Mr. Sowerby is an independent consultant, and has sufficient experience which is relevant to the style of mineralization and type of deposit under consideration and to the activity he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves of the Australasian Joint Ore Reserves Committee ("JORC").
+Mr. Sowerby consents to the inclusion in this AIF of the matters based on his information in the form and context in which it appears.
+The information that relates to the reporting of historical or foreign estimates is provided under the Australian Securities Exchange (the "ASX") listing rules 5.12.2 to 5.12.7 and is an accurate representation of the data and studies available to Mr. Sowerby.